natalieparde/website/_includes/section__publications.md

 &nbsp;

 * Vera Kaelin, Mina Valizadeh,* Zuri Salgado, Natalie Parde, and Mary Khetani.
-Artificial intelligence in participation-focused pediatric rehabilitation: A scoping review.
-Abstract accepted for oral presentation at the *American Congress of Rehabilitation Medicine Annual Conference*, Virtual, September 26-29, 2021.
+[Artificial Intelligence in Rehabilitation Targeting the Participation of Children and Youth With Disabilities: Scoping Review](https://www.jmir.org/2021/11/e25745). *Journal of Medical Internet Research* 23(11):e25745.
+November 2021.
 * Philip Hossu* and Natalie Parde.
 Using Deep Learning to Correlate Reddit Posts with Economic Time Series During the COVID-19 Pandemic.
 To appear in the *Proceedings of the 3rd Workshop on Financial Technology and Natural Language Processing (FinNLP)*.
 Online, August 21-26, 2021.
 * Cade Gordon* and Natalie Parde.
 [Latent Neural Differential Equations for Video Generation](http://proceedings.mlr.press/v148/gordon21a/gordon21a.pdf).
 In the *Proceedings of Machine Learning Research (PMLR), Special Edition for Pre-Registration on Machine Learning*, 148:73-86.
 July 9, 2021.
 * Mina Valizadeh,* Pardis Ranjbar-Noiey,* Cornelia Caragea, and Natalie Parde.
 [Identifying Medical Self-Disclosure in Online Communities](https://www.aclweb.org/anthology/2021.naacl-main.347.pdf).
 In the *Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL 2021)*.
 Online, June 6-11, 2021.